User experience (UX) is more important than ever:

 Also, analyze whether conversion tools encourage or discourage repeat conversions — for example, a customer may convert on an e-price and then decide to value their trade.
 Are they asked for the same information twice?
 Is there communication between tools?
 Really understanding the experience of using conversion tools is a great way to improve UX.

 Any information your customers provide — whether on-site behavior, contact info, conversions, or preferences communicated in person — must be accessible for subsequent interactions.
 When your staff calls customers, don’t ask for information that’s already been provided.

-Salespeople in the store should know about every previous touch point, and post-sale follow-up should take into account all the details about this shopper.
+Salespeople in the store should know about every previous touchpoint, and post-sale follow-up should take into account all the details about this shopper.

 Keeping this customer data accessible smoothes transitions between online and offline for a much better experience.

 Your physical dealership, just like your website, needs to be a place where customers can accomplish goals without friction.
 A large, branded entrance sign and inviting reception desk smooth the process by showing customers where to go, and also reassure them that your dealership is organized.

 A waiting area with comfortable chairs, a TV and magazines, high-quality coffee and snacks, and toys for children make waiting pleasant.
 Kick it up a notch with signs for your Wi-Fi password and plenty of electrical outlets.

 Consider placing tablets open to your website around your showroom so shoppers can research specs on their own.
 These little touches assist your shoppers and demonstrate that you want to help them — which encourages trust and loyalty.